entity-toolkit/entity/README.md

 > To see all the available configuration flags run `python configure.py -h`.

-Once the code is configured, and the `Makefile` is generated in the specified path (by default it is `build/`), you may _compile_ the desired code regime by going into the `build` directory and running `make <REGIME>`.
-Currently we support the following regimes:
+Once the code is configured, and the `Makefile` is generated in the `build/` path, you may _compile_ the code by going into the `build` directory and running `make <TARGET>`.
+Currently we support the following targets:

-* `ntt`: main regime for performance runs;
+* `ntt`: main target for performance runs;
+* `vis`: on-the-fly visulization mode;
-* `test`: test regime that runs a series of unit tests.
+* `test`: test target that runs a series of unit tests.

 > Running `make all` will compile all the available regimes. `make` or `make help` will show more detailed instruction list.

-After the compilation is successful, you will find the corresponding executable called `<REGIME>.exec` in the `bin/` directory (or whatever was specified during the configure).
+After the compilation is successful, you will find the corresponding executable called `<TARGET>.exec` in the `bin/` directory.
 That's it!

 > Directories where the temporary compiled objects and executables go can be defined during the configure time using the flags `--build=<DIR>` and `--bin=<DIR>` correspondingly.
 By default if not specified the configure script assumes `--build=build/` and `--bin=bin/`.
 Passing the current directory for `--build` is a bad idea, as there are tons of temporary files generated at compile time, especially from `Kokkos` library.